polarityjam/polarityjam/docs/Web-App.rst

     s_c = \sqrt{ - 2 ln PI}

-and ranges from 0 to :math:`\infty`.
+and ranges from 0 to :math:`\infty` :cite:t:`berens2009circstat`.

-For linear data the mean and standard deviation are computed from the usual sample mean and standard deviation :cite:t:`berens2009circstat`.

 All statistical data including the mean, standard deviation, polarity index, angular standard deviation and circular standard, percentile are computed for each condition and can be downloaded.

+Note, that for linear data the mean and standard deviation are computed from the usual sample mean and standard deviation, which is not further discussed here.

 Panel: Correlation analysis